skazantsev/MvcVulnerabilitiesDemo/README.md

 ```

 ###Server-side XSS
-As it has been said before in ASP.NET MVC every output string is html-encoded.
+As it has been said before in ASP.NET MVC output strings are html-encoded.
 However, it doesn't mean that developers are fully protected against XSS.
-Look at this html helper and its usage:
+Look at the following html helper:
 ``` csharp
 public static class InsecureHtmlHelpers
 {